Rabiyabasari/Rabiyabasari/README.md

 -Tomato Sorting System| Utilized computer vision techniques to process sensor data and accurately classify tomatoes based on their color, achieving a sorting accuracy of over 95%(https://github.com/Rabiyabasari/Tomato_sorting_system.git)

+## Internships

+Maven Silicon | VLSI Design Intern
+●	Designed and Implemented an AHB to APB bridge using Verilog based on the AMBA Protocol.
+●	Simulated and verified the design using Modelsim-Altera.
+●	Synthesis of bridge top using Quartus Prime II.
+●	RTL Coding and Synthesis in Verilog.

+Emertxe Information Technologies | Intern
+●	Developed an IOT-based home automation system using PICSimLab and Blynk IOT mobile application.
+●	Controlled garden lights, and temperature monitoring, and managed water inflow and outflow in a water tank.
+●	Programmed Arduino Uno board in C using Arduino IDE.

 ## Skills